webplantmedia/wpc-self-hosted-updates/readme.txt

 == Description ==

-This plugin makes it easy for developer to enable dashboard updates for their themes and plugins that are hosted on their own servers.
+This plugin makes it easy for developer to enable dashboard updates for themes and plugins that are hosted on their own servers.

 [Live Demo & Documentation](http://webplantmedia.com/starter-themes/wordpresscanvas/features/plugins/wpc-self-hosted-updates/)